-Prepare the space where you will do your enema and get all of the necessary equipment ready.
+Prepare the area where you will do your enema and get all of the necessary equipment ready.
 Having everything in order will make you feel more at ease.

 Choose your Space

-Choose a place to do your enema where you will be close to the toilet.
+Pick a place to do your enema where you will be close to the toilet.
 Make sure it is a space where you are comfortable and can relax.
-The bathroom floor is a good option, or you can use your bed.
+A bathroom floor is a good option, or you can use your bed.
 Lay a few old towels on the floor for comfort and for catching any solution that may leak out.
-The room should be warm, as you will probably want to be naked from the waist down.
+The room should be warm as you will probably want to be naked from the waist down.

 Warm your solution to the appropriate temperature

 Make sure the temperature of your enema is in the proper range before you insert it into your rectum.
 An enema that is too cold will cause abdominal cramping and cause you to evacuate too soon.
 An enema that is too hot may damage your intestinal lining.
-A comfortable temperature range is between 98 and 104 degrees F (37-40 deg C).
-When the temperature is right it will feel comfortable inside your colon.
-If you get it just right you may not even feel the water flowing in.
+A comfortable temperature range is between 98 and 104˚ F (37-40˚C).
+When the temperature is right, it will feel comfortable inside your colon.
+If you get it just right, you may not even feel the water flowing in.